silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 * excludeByDefault (default false) When false, all properties on sub-classes are automatically indexed, and all non-string fields are made filterable.
-This gives maximum searchability with the cost of potentially increasing the number of indices, and increasing the emory footprint of searchd.
+This gives maximum searchability with the cost of potentially increasing the number of indices, and increasing the memory footprint of searchd.
 If this is set to true, fields in subclasses are excluded from indexing unless the sub-class specifically defines $searchFields, $filterFields. e.g. `static $extensions = array('SphinxSearchable(true)'); // disable automatic inclusion of all subclass fields`

+## Notes on How Indexes are Constructed

+The Sphinx module automatically determines the indexes required for a given set of classes.
+It calculates a signature for each searchable class that incorporates the fields to be indexed, extra fields and attributes for filtering.
+Classes with the same signature are combined into a single index.

+For example, consider a class A that is decorated with SphinxSearchable, with subclasses B and C. B does not have any additional indexable fields, but C does.
+Objects of class B will be put in the same index as objects of class A, but a separate index will be constructed for class C.

 # Indexing Content of Files